 Membership of the society requires a small subscription to support the work of the society, but gives you the right to contribute to decision making in the society.
 Alternatively you can subscribe to an email list for free to just be kept informed of our activities.
 See the subscribe page for more details on both these options.

-A copy of our constitution can be found here and will be reviewed at our first AGM, due to be held on 26th August, 2014.
+A copy of our constitution can be found here: (Amended MWS Constitution 2014) and will be reviewed at each Annual General Meeting.
 Please contact our secretary with any organisational or constitutional queries.

 The Middle Way Society was founded in August 2013, by the agreement of the 5 participants on the Middle Way Study Retreat that took place then in Malvern, England, led by Robert M Ellis.
 The founding members made contact through the Secular Buddhist UK movement, and although we have some things in common with Secular Buddhists (for example, the practice of meditation), we wanted to move beyond the ‘Secular Buddhist’ label.
 We wanted to create a society that both has a clearer working philosophy and is universal in scope, taking the Middle Way outside the traditional Buddhist heading and treating it as a genuinely universal principle.